-Kate Middleton ‘Less Than Pleased’ With William’s Antics But Won’t Cancel Paris
+Kate Middleton Reportedly Unhappy With William’s Antics But Won’t Cancel Paris

-Royal Watch sources claim that the Duchess of Cambridge is “less than pleased” that Prince William has been filmed partying during a boys-only skiing trip in Verbier but despite this, they will put on a united front for a French diplomatic visit.
+Royal watch sources claim that the Duchess of Cambridge isn’t pleased that Prince William has been filmed partying during a boys-only skiing trip in Verbier, but despite this, they will put on a united front for a French diplomatic visit.

 The video shows the 34-year-old singing and dancing at the Farinet nightclub.
 At one point, he is seen putting his hand on a woman’s waist.
 She is believed to be Australian model Sophie Taylor.
 Her mother, Joni, said that it was an innocent encounter and that Sophie, who has a boyfriend, is a “girl on integrity” who would never put William in an “awkward position.”